SysKitTeam/docs-point/point-collaborators/workspace-review/shadow-users-step.md

 * **Remove Access (8)** action
   * Clicking this action opens the Remove Group Access modal, where you have to confirm the removal of the access for the shadow user

-Once you've completed the actions you decide to take, clicking Next takes you to the next step, [Sharing](sharing-step.md).
+Once you have completed the actions you decide to take, clicking Next takes you to the next step, [Sharing](sharing-step.md).

 ![Workspace Review - Shadow Users Step](../../.gitbook/assets/workspace-review-shadow-users-step.png)